 From selected centrally located Wroclaw hotels as listed under “Itinerary”.
 (Please advise your hotel at the time of booking.
 If you do not have this information now, please contact the local activity operator 24 hours prior to the start of the tour with these details).

-From 01st Jan'19 Onward: Central stop – the bus park at 7 Powisle Street, situated on the opposite side of the Sheraton Grand Hotel.
+Alternatively, make your way to Central stop – the bus park at 7 Powisle Street, situated on the opposite side of the Sheraton Grand Hotel.

 Your hotel in Central Krakow